UniversalDependencies/UD_Old_Japanese-LMJ/README.md

 # Summary

-UD_Old_Japanese-LMJ is a collection of annotated texts in Late Middle Japanese.
-The texts are being translated by SR, and are annotated by SR and FFG.
+UD_Old_Japanese-LMJ is a collection of annotated texts in Late Middle Japanese, starting with Book 9 from he celebrated gunki monogatari (war tale) *Heike Monogatari*.

 # Introduction

-UD_Old_Japanese-LMJ is a collection of annotated texts in Late Middle Japanese.
-The texts are being translated by SR, and are annotated by SR and FFG.
+The diachronic stage o Japanese captured by this treebank is Early Late Middle Japanese, i.e. the phase of the Late Middle Japanese before the arrival of the Portuguese sailors and missonaries.

 # Acknowledgments